 The Juvenile Justice (Care and Protection) Act, 2000 lays down that juvenile in conflict with law or juvenile offenders may be kept in an ‘Observation Home’ while children in need of care and protection need to be kept in a ‘Children Home’ during the pendency of proceedings before the competent authority.

-A juvenile can be detained only for a maximum period of 3 years irrespective of the gravity of offence committed by him and he will be remanded to ‘Special Home’.
-The Juvenile Justice (Care and Protection) Act, 2000 provides immunity to the child who is less than 18 Years of age at the time of the commission of the alleged offence from trial through Criminal Court or any punishment under Criminal Law in view of Section 17 of the Act.
+A juvenile can be detained only for a maximum period of 3 years, irrespective of the gravity of offence committed by him and he will be remanded to ‘Special Home’.
+The Juvenile Justice (Care and Protection) Act, 2000 provides immunity to the child who is less than 18 Years of age at the time of the commission of the alleged offence from trial through Criminal Courts or any punishment under Criminal Law in view of Section 17 of the Act.

 The purpose of this new Act was to rehabilitate the child and assimilate him/her in mainstream society.
-The rationale is that a child still has the possibility of getting reformed due to his/her tender age and lack of maturity and it is the responsibility of the State to protect and reform the child.
+The rationale is that a child still has the possibility of reformation due to his/her tender age and lack of maturity and it is the responsibility of the State to protect and reform the child.

-Keeping in mind the increase in crimes committed by juveniles, the Union Cabinet has approved an amendment to the Juvenile Justice (Care and Protection of Children) Act, 2000, to treat minors older than 16 years as adults, if charged with serious crimes such as rape.
+Keeping in mind the increase in crimes committed by juveniles, the Union Cabinet has approved an amendment to the Juvenile Justice (Care and Protection of Children) Act, 2000, to treat persons older than 16 years as adults, if charged with serious crimes such as rape.
 However, these delinquent youths shall not be given death or life sentence.

 PROPOSED AMENDMENT IN JUVENILE JUSTICE ACT 2000

-In brief major changes are as follows:
+In brief, major changes are as follows: